twolfson/grunt-spritesmith/README.md

     - For example this can be a glob, `sprites/*.png` or an array of files `['sprite1.png', sprite2.png']`
 - dest `String` - Output location for generated spritesheet
 - destCss `String` - Output location for generated CSS
-- imgPath `String` - Optional override for path specified in CSS
+- imgPath `String` - Optional override for spritesheet path specified in CSS
     - For example if `../sprite.png` is given, then the CSS will have:
         - `background-image: url(../sprite.png);`
 - padding `Number` - Padding to place to right and bottom between sprites